ParanoidUser/codewars-handbook/docs/README.md

 The repository contains a collection of Java solutions for Codewars challenges grouped by a kyū rank.
 Each kata is placed in a separate folder named by its slug and accompanied by a task description, a solution source code, and verification tests.
-All solutions were solved on [the official platform](https://www.codewars.com), verified against their original test cases, and styled to achieve the shortest source code that implements a certain algorithm.
+All solutions were solved on [the official platform](https://www.codewars.com) and verified against the original test suite.

-<ins>For quick access</ins> use the index table or do a search by kata URL, name, ID or slug in the
+<ins>For quick access</ins> use the index table or do a search by kata URL, name, ID, or slug in the
 repository.

 <table>